ToshioCP/Gtk4-tutorial/gfm/sec2.md

     $ source env.sh

-This command carries out the commands in `env.sh` and changes the environment variables above in the corrent shell.
+This command carries out the commands in `env.sh` and changes the environment variables above in the current shell.

 ## Pango installation